ahvar/frontend-nanodegree-resume/README.md

                   images: array with string urls
             display: function taking no parameters

-2. Iterate through each JSON object and append its information to index.html in the correct section.
+* Resumebuilder.js iterates through each JSON object and appends its information to index.html in the correct section.

- * First off, you’ll be using jQuery’s `selector.append()` and `selector.prepend()` functions to modify index.html. `selector.append()` makes an element appear at the end of a selected section. `selector.prepend()` makes an element appear at the beginning of a selected section.
-   * Pay close attention to the ids of the `<div>`s in index.html and the HTML snippets in helper.js.
-They’ll be very useful as jQuery selectors for `selector.append()` and `selector.prepend()`
-* You’ll also be using the JavaScript method `string.replace(old, new)` to swap out all the placeholder text (e.g. `%data%`) for data from your resume JSON objects.
-* Here’s an example of some code that would add the location of one your companies to the page:
-   * `var formattedLocation = HTMLworkLocation.replace("%data%", work.jobs[job].location);`
-   * `$(".work-entry:last").append(formattedLocation);`
- * Use the mockup at the page of this document as a guide for the order in which you should append elements to the page.
-3. The resume includes an interactive map.
-Do the following to add it.
- * In resumeBuilder.js, append the googleMap string to `<div id=”mapDiv”>`.
- * In index.html, uncomment the Google script element: `<script type="text/javascript" src="http://maps.googleapis.com/maps/api/js?libraries=places"></script>`
+* The resume includes an interactive map that is appended to  `<div id=”mapDiv”>` using the Google script element: `<script type="text/javascript" src="http://maps.googleapis.com/maps/api/js?libraries=places"></script>` .

- * In helper.js, at the bottom of the file, uncomment code to initialize map and set fitBounds.
-4. All of your code for adding elements to the resume should be within functions.
-And all of your functions should be encapsulated within the same objects containing your resume data.
-For instance, your functions for appending work experience elements to the page should be found within the same object containing data about your work experience.
+* All of the code for adding elements to the resume is contained within functions and all of those functions are encapsulated within the same objects containing resume data.
-5. Your resume should also `console.log()` information about click locations.
-On line 90 in helper.js, you’ll find a jQuery onclick handler that you’ll need to modify to work with the `logClicks(x,y)` function above it.
-6. It’s possible to make additional information show up when you click on the pins in the map.
-Check out line 174 in helper.js and the Google Maps API to get started.
+* The resume will `console.log()` information about click locations.

+## LICENSE

+This resume was developed as part of Udacity's Frontend Nanodegree program.

+## AUTHORS

+Udacity Inc.  and Arthur Vargas